b1tw0rker/linux/README.md

 ```

-The special variable $_ contains the last argument of the last command
+The special variable $_ contains the last argument of the last command.

 ## vi tricks